Police and Disability Rights

 What is reasonable accommodation when it comes to police?

-- If police arrest you for disability-related conduct that is not actually illegal, you may have a false arrest claim.
+- If police arrest you for disability-related actions that are not actually illegal, you may have a false arrest claim.

 Do I have a right to have my service animal with me?